+LEVEL UP

+IT'S ABOUT STAYING

+ON COURSE AT ALL TIMES

+Sustainability by Design

-LEVEL UP IT'S ABOUT STAYING ON COURSE AT ALL TIMES We ensure proximity, agility and integration of sustainability criteria at every stage.
-Our strict approach involving all employees is supported by a team of experts and robust governance.
-RESULT AT END-2022 OF ASSETS UNDER MANAGEMENT CLASSIFIED SFDR ARTICLES 8 AND 9 A robust Sustainability by Design approach and impact framework...
-FROM EXCLUSION TO IMPACT STRATEGIES Tikehau Capital's responsible investment policy covers the full spectrum of responsible investment strategies, from exclusions to the development of sustainability-themed and impact products.
+A robust Sustainability by Design approach and impact framework...

+FROM EXCLUSION TO IMPACT STRATEGIES

+Tikehau Capital's responsible investment policy covers the full spectrum of responsible investment strategies, from exclusions to the development of sustainability-themed and impact products.
 ESG integration is at the heart of the Group's strategy and engagement initiatives are implemented on an ad hoc basis, with the aim of advancing the sustainability journeys of portfolio companies.

+OUR SUSTAINABILITY BY DESIGN APPROACH